corrode/corrode.github.io/content/blog/hardening-rust/index.md

 /// the readiness probe
 #[derive(Serialize)]
 struct HealthStatus {
-    // Overall health status of the service
+    // Health status of the service
-    status: Status
+    status: Status,
     // Is the database connection healthy?
     database: bool,
     // Is the cache connection healthy?